kubernetes/minikube/site/content/en/docs/faq/_index.md

 ## How can I create more than one cluster with minikube?

-By default, minikube start creates a cluster named minikube.
-If you would like to create a different cluster or change its name, you can use the --profile (or -p) flag, which will create a cluster with the specified name.
+By default, `minikube start` creates a cluster named "minikube".
+If you would like to create a different cluster or change its name, you can use the --profile (or -p) flag, which will create a cluster with the specified name. and you could have multiple clusters on the same machine.

-minikube profiles are meant to be isolated from one another, with their own settings and driver.
-If you want to create a single cluster with multiple nodes, try the [multi-node feature]({{< ref "docs/tutorials/multi_node/" >}}) instead.

 To see list of your current clisters, run:
 ```
 minikube profile list
 ```

+minikube profiles are meant to be isolated from one another, with their own settings and driver.
+If you want to create a single cluster with multiple nodes, try the [multi-node feature]({{< ref "docs/tutorials/multi_node/" >}}) instead.